lodhia92/hydrogen_mobility/README.md

 Fluid mobility calculation using the Darcy Flow equation.
-This module calculates density, buoyancy, viscosity and maximum vertical velocity for user-defined fluids in various rock types using the method of Lodhia & Clark (2022).
+This module calculates density, buoyancy, viscosity and maximum vertical velocity for hydrogen in various rock types using the method of Lodhia & Clark (2022).
 Currently, only pure fluids are supported.
-The addition of mixed or multi-component fluids is currently under development.
+The addition of other, mixed or multi-component fluids is currently under development.

 Required modules: